Can You Wear a Hearing Aid in Just One Ear?

 With the use of two hearing aids, the brain uses the information about the level of sound as well as the quality of the sound to better locate where the sound originates from.
 If you’re in a crowd with people talking and with background noise present, it will be easier to locate the person that is talking directly to you as you have better localization skills with both your hearing aids in use.

 Another important aspect in locating sounds is the safety factor.
 You will be able to locate important warning sounds, for example, where the sound of a car hooter is coming from, an alarm signal, as well as other environmental sounds.

 Less auditory deprivation

-If an ear that already has a hearing loss is not stimulated with sound, it is possible that over time the hearing loss will worsen.
+If an ear that already has hearing loss is not stimulated with sound, it is possible that over time the hearing loss will worsen—just as our muscles deteriorate over time if they are not used.
 This is called auditory deprivation.
-In the same way, our muscles deteriorate over time if they are not used.
 By using two hearing aids, both ears are stimulated and will receive sound, leading to less chance of auditory deprivation.

 Tinnitus is a ringing sensation that people with hearing loss often experience in their ears.
 Research and experience have shown that the use of two hearing aids assists in reducing the ringing sound in the ears.
 Some newer hearing aids even come with a “tinnitus masking” feature which helps patients with severe tinnitus.

 Lower volume means better sound quality

 When a person is wearing one hearing aid, they will need to set the volume at a higher level to compensate for the other ear not receiving any sound.
 This could become uncomfortable and interfere with sound quality.
 The louder the volume on a hearing aid, the more the sound becomes distorted and the more difficult it is to hear speech clearly.